Campylospermum serratum

-Campylospermum serratum is a plant in the family Ochnaceae.
+Campylospermum serratum (Toothed-Leaf Gomphia) is a plant in the family Ochnaceae.
 The specific epithet serratum is from the Latin meaning "with teeth", referring to the leaf margin.
-It is found in Tropical Asia, from Sulawesi, Indonesia to Hainan, Zhōngguó/China and over to southwester India.
+It is found in Tropical Asia, from Sulawesi, Indonesia to Hainan, Zhōngguó/China and over to southwestern India.
 Gomphia serrata was a previous common name for the species.
-The plant is used for it wood and its sap is used in folk medicine and in the past for teeth-blackening.
+The plant is used for its wood and its sap is used in folk medicine and in the past for teeth-blackening.

 Description

 The species grows as a shrub or medium-sized tree measuring up to 20 m tall with a diameter of up to 40 cm.
 The scaly bark is dark grey-brown.
 The long leaves (10-17 x 2–5.5 cm) are elliptic, with a cuneate base and, as per the species epithet, small teeth on the margin.
 The flowers, growing in a few groups along terminal inflorescences, are yellow or cream-coloured.
 The yellowish-green berry-like fruit are kidney-shaped and measure up to 14x18mm in size.
 Features that help to distinguish it form other species of Campylospermum include 6–14 cm long inflorescences; a few groups of flowers congested along the inflorescence branches; pedicel's basal portion below articulation is 1mm or less; obovate petals with slightly emarginate apex and an auriculate base; the secondary nerves closely curved to the margin of the leaf, with submarginal vein occurring at irregular distances from the leaf margin.
 In China|Zhōngguó/China the species tends to be 2.5 to 7m in height and flowers in July with fruit from August to December.